Suzanne Corkin: Career

 Corkin was also an early adopter of human neuroimaging methods and used these methods to elucidate the neural bases of different forms of human memory and of age- and disease-related changes in memory networks.
 She utilized both functional and structural MRI methods.
 Some of the last publications from her laboratory reported the benefits of a multispectral structural magnetic resonance imaging method for measuring the volumes of the substantia nigra and basal forebrain in patients with Parkinson's disease (Ziegler and Corkin, 2013; Ziegler et al., 2013).

 Corkin continued to work with the amnesic patient H.M., protecting his identity until his death in 2008, at which point his identity was revealed to be Henry Molaison.

 She discussed the story of H.M. in her 2013 book Permanent Present Tense.

+In 1994, Corkin was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-dean of science (now chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.

 Publications and awards

 She published over 150 research articles and was author or co-author of 10 books.

 She received numerous awards for her research, including a MERIT award from the National Institutes of Health and the Baltes Distinguished Research Achievement Award from the American Psychological Association, Division on Aging.